-

-There are different anxiety disorders, which all have different key features.
-It is important to know that signs and symptoms of anxiety disorders may be shared with other childhood problems and can require professional help to assess properly.
+There are several different anxiety disorders, which all have different key features.
+Some signs and symptoms of anxiety disorders may overlap with other childhood problems.
+A health professional can assess your child.

 Specific phobias